Mohan is a family physician, film and TV aficionado, a keen bibliophile and an eclectic scribbler.

 The feud became so intolerable that the Walt Disney executives tried to stop her from attending the 1964 premiere.

-There is no denying however, that the film the subsequent success brought Pamela so much fame and fortune.
+There is no denying, however, that the film's subsequent success brought Pamela so much fame and fortune.
 Despite this, she resolutely refused to work with Disney ever again and declined the production of a sequel!

-In a strange twist of fate, the story of the feud between Walt Disney and PL Travers and the making of Mary Poppins is now being produced by Disney Pictures as a forthcoming film.
+In a strange twist of fate, the story of the feud between Walt Disney and PL Travers and the making of Mary Poppins is now produced by Disney Pictures as a film.

 Thank you for reading this article .
 Please do leave some comments and feedback below.
 And do vote as appropriate!

 If you like what you read share it with friends and family on Facebook/ Twitter/ Pinterest/ Google+ or similar.

 Appreciate your time and interest, dear reader.